planetscale/vitess-releases/README.md

 ./install_latest.sh
 ```

+For detailed instructions on how to create a release, refer to [this document](vitess-release-instructions.md).

-To build and create a release tar.gz:
+Short instructions create a release tar.gz:

 ```
 mkdir ~/go/src